sf-wdi-25/notes/how-tos/deploy-rails-to-heroku.md

    * [new branch]      master -> master
   ```

-2. **This is a common point for people to run into errors.** The most common error that happens here is your assets failing to compile. **If you have errors with ASSET COMPILATION, try this possible solution:**
+2. **This is a common point for people to run into errors.** The most common error that happens here is your assets failing to compile. **If you have errors with ASSET COMPILATION**, see the asset complication instructions below.

-  * From the Terminal, precompile your assets:

-    ```zsh
-    ➜  rake assets:precompile
-    ```

-  * Add and commit new changes, then try pushing to Heroku again:

-    ```zsh
-    ➜  git status
-    ➜  git add -A
-    ➜  git commit -m "precompiling assets"
-    ➜  git push origin master
-    ➜  git push heroku master
-    ```

 3. Your deployed app has a separate database from your development environment.
 To set up your Heroku database, run your migrations in production: